xiaojia1001/tinc-tailor-1/WRITING_TESTS.md

   checks that the output returned by the hosts matches *expected*.

-`GenieTest` also provides several functions that are *not* assertions, but are vital in constucting powerful tests:
+`GenieTest` also provides several functions that are *not* assertions, but are vital in constructing powerful tests:

 * **runSql(*query*, *host*=None, *database*="", *force*=False)**

   This function runs the SQL statements *query* on the given *host*.
 If *host* is not given, it defaults to the first host.
-If *force*=True, execution does not stop if a statment has an error.
+If *force*=True, execution does not stop if a statement has an error.

-  This function returns a tuple of the sql result and a return code (0 for success).
+  This function returns a tuple of the SQL result and a return code (0 for success).

 * **runScript(*script*, *host*=None)**